-Rabbi Avivah Erlick seeks to connect today's mostly unaffiliated Jewish public with the spiritual services they need, through all stages of life.
+Rabbi Avivah Erlick, president of Community Rabbis, seeks to connect today's mostly unaffiliated Jewish public with the spiritual services they need, through all stages of life.

-An entrepreneurial rabbi and board certified interfaith healthcare chaplain, Rabbi Avivah serves in healthcare, corrections, assisted living, congregational and private settings.
+An ordained rabbi and board certified interfaith healthcare chaplain, Rabbi Avivah serves in healthcare, corrections, assisted living, congregational and private settings.
 She represents other clergy and officiants through her agency, Community Rabbis; and provides Jewish end-of-life ritual with her specialty team, Sacred Waters.
+(See below for her resume)

 Honoring in Community